ftomara/tjm_task/docs/challenges.md

 ---

-## Generalising the Ctrl+S refresh to the Order's Shipping field - and a deliberate non-fix for Product's VAT combo
+## Generalising the Ctrl+S refresh to the Order's Shipping field

 **Context.** Once the Debtor's Payment combo staleness was fixed by a Ctrl+S on the still-open editor (see the earlier entry crediting that